nikouu/dotnet-optimization-cheatsheet/README.md

 # Still under construction 🏗️

 Practical neato performance/speed/"hacks"/good practices for .NET I've collected over time.
 Like bypassing safeties in your car and ripping out the seats to make it go faster, some of these come with a ⚠**RISK**⚠.
-This means you should understand your own scenario and what the relevant risks are.
+You are here to have a reference of what is possible, this means you should understand your own scenario and what the relevant risks are.

 So let's just call these *educational*.
 Each item is fully referenced so you can educate yourself too.
 Oh and they're mostly about language features over things like what should be existing good coding practices and architecture.